Paddlepop25/codeinstitute-boardgame-store/tests.md

 I ensured that:
 - Google map API is called and displayed on the game
 - The 'Contact Us' form validation works for all fields.
 I tried empty fields each turn to verify
-- Upon clicking on the 'Submit' button, a pseudo email is sent to the user.
+- Upon clicking on the 'SUBMIT' button, a pseudo email is sent to the user.
 This is verified from getting an email in the 'sent email' folder in the same directory as this django project

 #### 12. Register page
 I ensured that: